nedRad88/SCALAR/provider/paper/paper.md

 # Acknowledgements

-We would like to acknowledge support for this project from the EDF (Electricité de France) and OpenML.
+We would like to thank Nenad Stojanovic for his contribution to the project and to acknowledge support for this project from the EDF (Electricité de France) and OpenML.

 # References